gopinathsjsu/team-project-brute-force/Monil_Sakhidas.md

 * Developed frontend component for search and book flights.
 Learned the react-select/async library which helped me for displaying airport names with codes
 * Created backend APIs to get an effective price and create reservations.

+## Sprint 5
+* Weekly Scrum Report
+* Tested the application locally.
+* Fixed bugs found during testing phase
+* Deployed the frontend and backend  of the application on EC2 instances using a load balancer.